noahehall/theBookOfNoah/web_technoligies/core/browser/browser.md

 				// the original target from which the event was dispatched
 				// before any retargeting due to bubbling/capture
 				target: eventTarget,
+				// event creation in milliseconds since epoch
+				// unreliable, probably because of IE but i have no proof timeStamp
 			}
 		);
 	// create a custom event